Adream-Studio/ws/README.md

 ## Installation
-Fork my `Release` branch, then clone it to your computer.
+Fork my [release](https://github.com/joenahm/ws/tree/release) branch, then clone it to your computer.

 > Add the path of this program to your environment variables list would be better !